raggdesigns/interview-preparation/solid/answers/single_responsability_principle.md

 should have only one reason to change.
 This means each class should be responsible for a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.

+## Workflow Mindset
+- Gather together the things that change for the same reason.
+- Separate those things that change for different reasons.
+- Keep only the related things together

 ## Violating SRP

 Consider a PHP class that handles both user data management and user notifications.
 This class violates the SRP because